MC-DeltaT/SimpleTest/README.md

 cmake --install .
 ```

-This installs the SimpleTest source code and exported CMake targets to your system (e.g. on Windows: `C:/Program Files/SimpleTest`).
+This installs the SimpleTest source code and exported CMake targets to your system (e.g. on Windows: `C:/Program Files/SimpleTest`, on Linux: `/usr/local`).

 (A custom install location can be specified with the `--prefix` install option, and then pointing CMake to that location via `SimpleTest_ROOT` or `CMAKE_PREFIX_PATH`.)